biod/sambamba/INSTALL.md

 * gcc tool chain (for lz4)
 * libz

 The biod project was moved back into the sambamba git repo.
 It is no longer a dependency.
+We use [.guix-build](.guixbuild) to set up the build environment in a GNU Guix container.

 ## Install Sambamba from source